honmanyau/study-notes/Progress.md

 ## Interruptions

-Started [Effective Thinking Through Mathematics](https://www.edx.org/course/effective-thinking-through-mathematics-utaustinx-ut-9-01x) but decided to do it concurrently with computer science material because the latter is more important for now.
-Spent approximately
+* 2018.06.17: Started [Effective Thinking Through Mathematics](https://www.edx.org/course/effective-thinking-through-mathematics-utaustinx-ut-9-01x) on 2018.06.13 but decided to do it concurrently with computer science material because the latter is more important for now.

 ## Materials Finished